ballerina-attic/inter-microservice-communication/README.md

 import ballerina/jms;
 import ballerinax/docker;

-// Type definition for a book order type Pickup record {
+// Type definition for a Pickup order type Pickup record {
     string customerName;
     string address;
     string phonenumber;
 };

-// Global variable containing all the available books
-//json[] bookInventory = ["Tom Jones", "The Rainbow", "Lolita", "Atonement", "Hamlet"];

 // Initialize a JMS connection with the provider
 // 'providerUrl' and 'initialContextFactory' vary based on the JMS provider you use